paul90/wiki-client-dat-variant/README.md

-# dat-client
+# wiki-client (dat variant)

+*this is a work in progress*

-A variant of the Federated Wiki client-side javascript for exploring using beaker browser, and dat based wiki sites.
+A variant of the Federated Wiki client-side javascript for exploring using beaker browser, and dat based federated wiki sites.

 This code is based on a fork of the wiki client taken in May 2018.